fk506cni/ij_plgin/README.md

 Process mode
 ============

-if an input file was chosen, this processes the single file.
+If an input file was chosen, this processes the single file.

-else, an input dir was chosen, this processes all of file in the input dir.
+Else, an input dir was chosen, this processes all of file in the input dir.

-if file and dir was given, this process process the file, not directory.
+If both file and dir was given, this process process the file, not the directory.

-if you want to process all files in an directory, leave "input file" empty.
+If you want to process all files in an directory, leave "input file" empty.

+Dir mode try process all files in the directory.
+If not appropriate files are in the directory, Error will happen.

+Be carefully about the contents of the directory.

 License